Pomodoro Technique- What is it and How it’ll help you?

 Here, with the Chrome extension, you can easily block unwanted notifications from certain websites while following up on your Pomodoro routine.

-The Pomodoro technique is one of the many productivity hacks that modern-day professionals pursue to become more efficient and agile.
-Getting started with this time management technique is really easy as you can use a simple notepad and a countdown timer with an alarm.
+The Pomodoro technique is one of the many employee productivity hacks that modern-day professionals pursue to become more efficient and agile.
+Getting started with this time management technique is easy.
+You can use a simple notepad and a countdown timer with an alarm.

-The only thing that matters here is your commitment towards following the routine.
+The only thing that matters here is your commitment to following the routine.
 In the beginning, you can start with longer Pomodoros, and you can eventually decrease the time as you progress.
+To keep yourself on track, you can pin up some powerful quotes on productivity near your workstation.

 I hope this article on Pomodoro Technique will help you march towards better productivity.
-However, if you already use this technique and have used it previously, do let us know your experience in the comments below.
+However, if you already use this technique and have used it previously, do let us know your experience.